 - All reserve materials must comply with copyright laws.
 See our Copyright Policies page for more information.

 Removal of Materials from Reserve

 All materials are removed from Reserve at the end of the semester.
 Personal copies, including all file folders, are returned to faculty at this time.
 Unless otherwise requested, the address listed on the Reserve form will be used to mail materials.
 The Library is not responsible for lost or damaged personal items placed on Reserves.

 Questions about Reserves

-For questions or assistance with course reserves, contact the Circulation department at the John C. Hitt Library, the staff at the Curriculum Materials Center (CMC), or the staff at the Rosen Library.
+For questions or assistance with course reserves, contact the Circulation department at the John C. Hitt Library, the Curriculum Materials Center (CMC), the Downtown Campus Library, or the Rosen Library.